Most farmers’ markets find that it is essential to promote their markets throughout the season, drawing on as many market members as possible.

 - Writing press releases when the season starts and for special events.
 Periodically submitting market photos with captions to the local paper.

-- Posting signs around town every market day, directing people to the market, and assigning market members to put up the signs (usually lawn signs with metal legs) before market and collect them after
+- Posting signs around town every market day, directing people to the market, assigning market members to put up the signs (usually lawn signs with metal legs) before market and collect them after.

 - Maintaining an active, current, and responsive Facebook page that includes detailed info about market hours, location, and contact information.
 Check out listings in the Market Directory or the links below for a few examples of market Facebook pages.

 - Running ads in the local press (we have some ad copy ideas and slogan suggestions to get you started).